Our last harvest - ankle deep in the soil and overjoyed

 We still do this traditionally by hand, because this way we can select the best leaves of the elongated female hemp plants right away to get the highest quality.
 This time, most of our ALPINOLS team, most of whom actually sit in the office, helped out and lent a hand.

 First thing in the morning at 7am, we took the train from Zurich towards Kerzers in the canton of Fribourg to our 15 hectare fields.
 Armed with a pair of plant shears, rubber boots and thick jackets, everyone from the founder to the intern trudged through the muddy paths - today of all days it had already rained all night.
 That hadn't stopped anyone.
 On the contrary, we were looking forward to the day in the open field where our hemp would be harvested.

 None of us is used to real physical work, but since we all consider ourselves rather athletic, we were confident.
 To anticipate: most of us complained about considerable muscle soreness one day later!
 Fortunately, we didn't know anything about that at the time.

-Important in the harvest, the expert explained to us, are only the most beautiful stalks with the valuable leaves.
-For the hemp harvest one cuts them off approx. in the length of a forearm.
+The expert explained to us that only the most beautiful stalks with the valuable leaves are important for harvesting.
+For the hemp harvest, they are cut about the length of a forearm.

 One plant has dozens of such stems.
 We worked our way from plant to plant and from stem to stem.
 You become very quiet and at some point you only hear the sounds of nature, the snapping of the wet earth under your rubber boots and the metallic sound of the stalks being cut.
 Harvesting hemp - like a little meditation.